kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 Includes anything that is related to dbt, mainly responsible for transforming raw data in BigQuery into clean, structured models (e.g., dimensional models like `dim_users` and fact tables like `fct_events`).

 This folder contains:
-- Sub folders for each individual dbt projects, transformation logic can be found inside each subfolder's README.
+- Sub folders for each individual dbt project, transformation logic can be found inside each subfolder's README.
 - `dbt_docker_repo/`: YAML file for generating and storing of dbt docker image into Artifact Registry
-- `dbt_cloudfunctions/` : Scripts for Cloud Functions
+- `dbt_cloud_functions/` : Scripts for Cloud Functions

 ## 📂 helm_config
 Stores Helm charts and configuration values for deploying components (like Airflow) on a Kubernetes cluster, such as GKE (Google Kubernetes Engine).